SciKidSirish/RamachandranChecker/README.md

 # RamachandranChecker
-RamachandranChecker is a pymol script which uses machine learning to analyze the ramachandran plot of any structure loaded into pymol
+RamachandranChecker is a pymol script that uses machine learning to analyze the Ramachandran plot of any structure loaded into pymol.